-If you don’t offer your employees some form of maternity leave, it could cost you in the long run.
-While many businesses may consider maternity leave to be an added expense, research from the Institute for Women's Policy Research shows that states with paid maternity leave policies saw a 20% reduction in the number of female employees leaving their jobs within a year of giving birth.
-In the end, the added expense of paid maternity leave can benefit your company by boosting retention, productivity and company loyalty.
+If you don’t offer your employees some form of maternity or parental leave, it could cost you in the long run.
+While many businesses consider maternity leave an added expense, paid maternity leave policies can benefit your company by reducing attrition and boosting productivity and company loyalty.

-To avoid losing quality employees, you need to have a clear understanding of what maternity leave is, what your responsibilities as an employer are, and how you can develop a maternity leave policy.
+To avoid losing quality employees, you must understand maternity leave, your responsibilities as an employer and how to develop a fair and comprehensive maternity leave policy.

-Maternity leave is the period of time during which a new mother leaves her job following the birth of a child.
+Traditionally, maternity leave is when a new mother takes time off from a job following the birth of a child.
 Maternity leave may also begin before the child is born upon the mother’s request.

-Maternity leave can also be referred to as "parental leave," as parents of all genders may require time off to care for a newborn or recently adopted child.
-Depending on state laws and your business's own policy, maternity leave can be paid or unpaid.
-[Read related article: Retain Employees With Family-Friendly Workplace Policies]
+Maternity leave is also often called “parental leave” as parents of all genders may require time off to care for a newborn or recently adopted child.
+Depending on state laws and your business’ policy, maternity leave can be paid or unpaid.

-Whether it is mandatory to offer parental leave to your employees depends on the size of your company and the state you operate in.
-Under the Family and Medical Leave Act (FMLA), all employees of companies with at least 50 employees are eligible for 12 weeks of unpaid leave each year for things like serious illness, the birth of a child, or caring for a family member.
+Whether it’s mandatory to offer parental leave to your employees depends on your company’s size and the state in which you operate.
+Under the Family and Medical Leave Act (FMLA), all employees of companies with at least 50 employees are eligible for 12 weeks of unpaid leave each year for things like serious illness, the birth of a child or caring for a family member.

-State policies differ on eligibility, length of leave, and whether the leave is paid or unpaid.
+State policies differ on eligibility, length of leave and whether the leave is paid or unpaid.
 Many states allow pregnancy and childbirth as qualifiers for short-term disability benefits.
-This chart from Paycor breaks down maternity leave laws by state.

-“Providing maternity leave increases employee morale, productivity and employee retention," said Elissa Jessup, HR knowledge advisor at the Society for Human Resource Management.
+“Providing maternity leave increases employee morale, productivity and employee retention,” noted Elissa Jessup, human resources (HR) advisor at the Society for Human Resource Management.
 “Reducing the high cost of turnover and the associated training costs for new hires are another benefit of an employer providing maternity leave.
 It can also be used as a recruitment tool to attract and retain quality employees, which can differentiate an employer apart from other competitors who do not provide maternity leave.”

-Both federal and state laws apply to maternity leave.
-Here are three laws that you need to know about.
+Federal and state laws apply to maternity leave.
+Here are three laws you should understand.

 The Pregnancy Discrimination Act of 1978 is a federal law that protects pregnant employees from discrimination based on pregnancy, childbirth or related medical conditions.
 Under this act: